Kim Kardashian Is Not Regretting Her Marriage To Kanye West [Debunked]

 However, Gossip Cop has once again interfered to declare that yet another Radar Online story is just a hoax.

 “Kim Kardashian is NOT ‘miserable’ being married to Kanye West, despite a bogus webloid report.
 Gossip Cop can exclusively correct this claim.
-We’re told it’s false,” says columnist Andrew Shuster, who adds that Radar Online seems to repeat the same story over and over to earn more page hits.
+We’re told it’s false,” says columnist Andrew Shuster, who adds that Radar Online seems to repeat the same story over and over in order to earn more page hits.

 This isn’t the first major rumor about Kardashian to spread on the Internet this week.
 According to Media Takeout, Kim Kardashian got breast and butt reduction surgery.